Saturday 6 April 2024

 Confederate Order of Battle

 The Confederates at the historic battle were comprised of two "armies" which were made up in effect of single Corps sized components.
-By the 21 July 1861 the Army of the Shenandoah under Jo Johnston had managed to slip away from the Union forces and move across by rail to Manassas Johnston Junction.
+By the 21 July 1861 the Army of the Shenandoah under Jo Johnston had managed to slip away from the Union forces outside Winchester and move across by rail to Manassas Junction.
 This was occurring from about 3 days before the battle with the final forces arriving as the battle was occurring.
 Famously Jackson arrived at Henry House Hill as General Bee's brigade was falling out.
 They rallied behind Jackson and the Virginians "standing like a Stone Wall" and the tide was turned.

 In my campaign Jo Johnston has been at Manassas Junction since the second week of July.
 Jo Johnston was the senior general and will take overall command of the forces on the day.
 I will allow however Beauregard also to act as a "corps" commander (without an HQ up to his counter command span 3).
 Like the Federals I will model each division counter as 2 or 3 "named" brigades and list the regiments as appropriate and provide each division with a divisional commander.